yihui/yihui.org/content/en/2018-11-08-hard-markdown.md

 ## 1. How to write verbatim content, especially text that contains three backticks

 This is the thing that tortures me weekly, if not daily, because without knowing how to write verbatim text, the Markdown output will be poorly formatted.
-It is not rare for me to see Github issues like this:
+It is not rare for me to see GitHub issues like this:

 ![Users don't know how to write verbatim content](https://user-images.githubusercontent.com/163582/48208438-665f5e80-e338-11e8-9e9c-22e770a7e27e.png)

-Despite of the fact that I have explicitly mentioned in the Github issue template how to write verbatim text and I have also given an example, some users still fail to do this correctly.
-With dozens of other Github issues to deal with, I hope they could forgive me skipping issues like this.
+Despite of the fact that I have explicitly mentioned in the GitHub issue template how to write verbatim text and I have also given an example, some users still fail to do this correctly.
+With dozens of other GitHub issues to deal with, I hope they could forgive me skipping issues like this.
 I don't mean to blame users like this one.
-Obviously they have read the issue template---the above user said in the Github issue:
+Obviously they have read the issue template---the above user said in the GitHub issue:

 > Hoping I have all the backticks right in this example.